Yusuke-hub2022/learning-typescript/README.md

 # Learning Typescript
-Just only for my learning.
+Just only for my learning...